command-tab/awesome-n64-development/README.md

 * [makeromOpen](https://github.com/fraser125/makeromOpen) - Another open-source makerom replacement (work in progress)
 * [makemask](https://github.com/trhodeos/makemask) - An open-source replacement of the Nintendo 64 SDK's `makemask.exe`.
 Adds a mask to a compiled ROM which pads the file to fill the entire cartridge space, adds a CIC version, and adds informational headers to the file.
 Typically run immediately after `mild.exe`.
 More on this tool at [N64Squid](https://n64squid.com/homebrew/n64-sdk/software/mipse-ultra-gcc/makemask/).
 * [Tool N64](https://www.zophar.net/utilities/n64aud/tool-n64.html) - A tool to display ROM information and perform byte reordering
+* [Real N64 CRC Tool v2](https://www.smwcentral.net/?p=section&a=details&id=8799) - A tool to check, calculate, and set ROM checksums and extract the bootcode of Nintendo 64 ROM files
+* [seq64/n64checksum](https://github.com/sauraen/seq64/blob/master/Source/n64checksum.cpp) - Source for a tool to calculate and set ROM checksums
+* [Info64](https://www.smwcentral.net/?p=section&a=details&id=5737) - A tool to display and set Nintendo 64 ROM header information and checksums

 ### Development Libraries